 Maintenance optimization is the key to improving industrial operations and the bottom line.
 A multinational food company needed a framework for continuous improvement and wanted to start developing it in its five Dutch processing plants, acquired in 2014.
 The APM scan delivered the building blocks for the new framework, which will function as a blueprint for all 65 plants worldwide.

 This large food company produces food, feed and fuel ingredients from bionutrients.
 With operations on several continents, the company recycles all kinds of products into useable and specialty ingredients.

-Outlining the multiple maintenance organisations strategically and operationally was a dynamic process which included external and internal benchmarking.
-Wilco Hekkert: “We enabled the customer to benchmark by comparing organisational models, maintenance methods and systems, and best practices.
+Outlining the multiple maintenance organizations strategically and operationally was a dynamic process which included external and internal benchmarking.
+Wilco Hekkert: “We enabled the customer to benchmark by comparing organizational models, maintenance methods and systems, and best practices.
 We talk about roles, rather than functions.
-We always try to embed new tools and processes in the organisation by visualizing as much as possible.”
+We always try to embed new tools and processes in the organization by visualizing as much as possible.”
 Working on clarity and insight on all levels, and providing tailored training for key roles where necessary, MaxGrip creates the conditions, tools and processes for continuous improvement.
-This company’s maintenance manager: “Now we have a way to operate the necessary levers and develop our maintenance organisation.”
+This company’s maintenance manager: “Now we have a way to operate the necessary levers and develop our maintenance organization.”